poridhiEng/poridhi-labs/Poridhi Labs/Bash Script Labs/Lab 06/README.md

 - Split strings into arrays
 - Check for substrings and empty strings

 ## Prerequisites

 - A basic understanding of Linux/Unix command line operations.
-- Access to a Linux environment or a terminal with Bash shell (version 4+ for some operations).
+- Access to a Linux environment or a terminal with Bash shell.

----

 ## Basic String Declaration and Printing

-### Overview

 Declaring and printing strings is the foundation of string operations in Bash.
 This script demonstrates how to define strings and print them effectively.